Vavassor/Arboretum/Documentation/source/map.rst

     pairs.
 It uses open addressing and linear probing for its collision resolution.

+.. c:type:: MapResult

+    This is an optional type to return a value and whether it was found in the map.

 .. c:function:: void map_add(Map* map, void* key, void* value, Heap* heap)
         void map_add_uint64(Map* map, void* key, uint64_t value, Heap* heap) void map_add_from_uint64(Map* map, uint64_t key, void* value, \